-- (ii) That is clearly aimed at profit or cost-sharing or shares common ownership, control or management, common quality management policies or procedures, common business strategy, the use of a common brand name, or a significant part of professional resources. - (h) Partner Any individual with authority to bind the firm with respect to the performance of a professional services engagement. - (i) Personnel Partners and staff of the firm. - (j) Professional standards International Standards on Auditing (ISAs (UK)) and relevant ethical requirements. - (k) Relevant ethical requirements Principles of professional ethics and ethical requirements that are applicable to professional accountants when undertaking the audit engagement.
-Relevant ethical requirements ordinarily comprise the provisions of the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code) related to audits of financial statements, together with national requirements that are more restrictive. - Auditors in the UK are subject to ethical requirements from two sources: the FRC's Ethical Standard concerning the integrity, objectivity and independence of the auditor, and the ethical pronouncements established by the auditor's relevant professional body. - (I) Response (in relation to a system of quality management) Policies or procedures designed and implemented by the firm to address one or more quality risk(s): - (i) Policies are statements of what should, or should not, be done to address a quality risk(s).
+- (h) Partner Any individual with authority to bind the firm with respect to the performance of a professional services engagement. - (i) Personnel Partners and staff in the firm. - (j) Professional standards International Standards on Auditing (ISAs (UK)) and relevant ethical requirements. - (k) Relevant ethical requirements Principles of professional ethics and ethical requirements that are applicable to professional accountants when undertaking the audit engagement.
+Relevant ethical requirements ordinarily comprise the provisions of the International Ethics Standards Board for Accountants' International Code of Ethics for Professional Accountants (including International Independence Standards) (IESBA Code) related to audits of financial statements, together with national requirements that are more restrictive.

+Auditors in the UK are subject to ethical requirements from two sources: the FRC's Ethical Standard concerning the integrity, objectivity and independence of the auditor, and the ethical pronouncements established by the auditor's relevant professional body.

+- Response (in relation to a system of quality management) Policies or procedures designed and implemented by the firm to address one or more quality risk(s): - Policies are statements of what should, or should not, be done to address a quality risk(s).
 Such statements may be documented, explicitly stated in communications or implied through actions and decisions. - (ii) Procedures are actions to implement policies. - (m) Staff Professionals, other than partners, including any experts the firm employs.